Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit: Discussion and Conclusions

 \subsection{Limitations and Future Work}

-A main limitation of our study is that we rely on video metadata to infer topics, without analyzing the video content itself.
+We rely on video metadata to infer topics, without analyzing the video content itself.
 Thus, when labeling channels as political, medical, or news-related, we do not assess whether the content is actually harmful or mis/disinformation.
+Automated fact-checking is a hard and open problem~\cite{xiao2025sok}, particularly for developing events.
+In addition, fact-checking video content remains underexplored, with most of the work focused on news articles~\cite{guo2022survey}.
+Nonetheless, the veracity of the claims does not preclude the usefulness of these channels as vectors of influence.

+We only checked for account suspension as a punitive measure.
+However, de-monetization likely precedes suspension.
+To the best of our knowledge, there is currently no reliable method to check monetization status, which inhibited us from verifying whether YouTube is currently detecting repurposed channels and de-monetizing them.
+However, even if this is the case, account marketplaces have only gotten more popular, which puts into question whether de-monetization is a sufficient deterrent.

-Fact-checking video content remains underexplored, with most work focused on news articles~\cite{guo2022survey}.
-Assessing harm is also inherently subjective.
-While some cryptocurrency or money-themed channels promoted scams, we cannot generalize this finding to the entire financial category.
-Still, identifying channels with potential for harm is a first step.
-Future work could analyze transcripts, video frames, or external URLs to refine these labels and estimate the volume of problematic content rather than relying on binary classifications.
+Assessing harm is subjective and verifying whether exposure to content led to harm is often impossible.
+While not all cryptocurrency or money-themed channels promoted obvious scams, past work has financial loss back to influencers' advice~\cite{kawai2023is}.
+To assess claims in videos, future work could analyze transcripts, video frames, or external URLs to refine these labels and estimate the presence, volume, and degree of harmful content.

-Although Fameswap is likely a key player in the second-hand social media account ecosystem, further work is needed to assess its influence.
-For instance, the extent of overlap across marketplaces or between marketplaces and forums is unknown.
+Fameswap seems to be among the leading marketplaces~\cite{beluri2024exploration}.
+However, the extent of overlap across marketplaces or between marketplaces and forums is unknown.
 This motivated our prevalence estimation, which avoids limiting analysis to marketplace samples.
-As discussed in Section~\ref{sec:background}, Fameswap verifies ownership using unique strings.
-Future work could develop tools to detect these in the wild.
 Finally, our study focuses only on YouTube.
 While we expect our findings to generalize to platforms like TikTok, Twitch, or Twitter/X, this remains to be tested.